-- It Only Works Once: The defabricator is able to destroy a Dalek in one hit, but in the process burns out.
+- It Only Works Once: The Defabricator gun is able to destroy a Dalek in one hit, but in the process burns out.
 Fixing it will take Jack about a hundred years.

-- Kill 'em All: Virtually everyone on the station is slaughtered by the Daleks (who seem to sustain exactly one casualty before Bad Wolf unmakes them), and Captain Jack is the only one who seems to be restored to life.
+- Kill 'em All: Virtually everyone on the station is slaughtered by the Daleks (who seem to sustain exactly four casualties before Bad Wolf unmakes them), and Captain Jack is the only one who seems to be restored to life.
 Only one person on the station doesn't die, and that's Rose.
 Granted, the Doctor and Jack don't stay dead.
-And that's not even mentioning the off-screen deaths of potentially billions of humans on Earth, which the Daleks are bombing (we see entire continents distort from the blasts).
+That's not even mentioning the off-screen deaths of potentially billions of humans on Earth, which the Daleks are bombing (we see entire continents distort from the blasts).

 - Large Ham: Even by Dalek standards, the Emperor is incredibly bombastic.

 - Lip-Lock Sun-Block: The Big Damn Kiss between the Doctor and Bad Wolf blocks the light coming out of the TARDIS.

 - Literary Allusion Title: To Harry Potter and the Goblet of Fire.
 Also an Actor Allusion — the Harry Potter chapter is the last appearance of David Tennant in the films, while this episode is the first appearance of David Tennant in the series. note

 - Love Triangle: The Doctor, Jack and Rose all kiss in this episode so it is either this trope or Threesome Subtext.

-- Morton's Fork: The Doctor doesn't have the time to refine the delta ray — either he lets the Daleks live and puts the whole universe at risk, or he commits another act of double genocide and takes out the human and Dalek races at once.
+- Morton's Fork: The Doctor doesn't have the time to refine the Delta Wave — either he lets the Daleks live and puts the whole universe at risk, or he commits another act of double genocide and takes out the human and Dalek races at once.
 Though the Daleks have probably already destroyed most of the humans on Earth, and the Doctor points out that humans have spread to other worlds.

-- Mythology Gag: The TARDIS's holographic doctor was first seen in "Infinite Requiem".
+- Mythology Gag: The TARDIS' holographic Doctor was first seen in "Infinite Requiem".

 - Not Me This Time: The Doctor, after the battle starts, assumes that, since they seemed to be behind everything else, the Daleks were behind the "Bad Wolf" words and asks the Dalek Emperor why he spread them through history.
 The Dalek Emperor responds that he doesn't know anything about them, and the Doctor realizes that if the A God Am I Emperor did do it, he would have gloated about it like he did with the rest of his plan.

 - Since when did Daleks have a concept of blasphemy?
-This is when the Doctor realises these Daleks are more dangerous than usual.
+This is when the Doctor realizes these Daleks are more dangerous than usual.